hyundai-robotics/doc-hrscript/2-basic-syntax/2-identifier.md

-# 2.2 Identifiers
+﻿# 2.2 Identifiers

 Names must be given to commands, variables, functions, and labels that are described.
-These names are collectively referred to as “identifiers.”
-When deciding an identifier, it must comply with the following rules for the HRScript’s identifiers.
+These names are collectively referred to as `identifiers.` When deciding an identifier, it must comply with the following rules for the HRScript's identifiers.

 * It must consist only of uppercase and lowercase letters, numbers, and underscores.
+* It is case-sensitive. (except for top-level array names in global variables)
 * The first character must only be either a lowercase or uppercase letter or an underscore, not a number.
 * It should not contain a space or tab.
-* Identifiers already defined in the system, such as “if” and “for,” cannot be used.
+* Identifiers already defined in the system, such as `if` and `for` cannot be used.
 * There is no limit to the length.

 The following shows correct and incorrect examples of identifiers: